-1.2 Objectives and outline
+1.4 Objectives and outline

 This chapter has two main objectives.
-It first serves as a general guide on neighborhood-based recommender systems, and presents practical information on how to implement such recommendation approaches.
+It first serves as general guide on neighborhoodbased recommender systems, and presents practical information on how to implement such recommendation approaches.
 In particular, the main components of neighborhood-based methods will be described, as well as the benefits of the most common choices for each of these components.
 Secondly, it presents more specialized techniques on the subject that address particular aspects of recommending items, such as data sparsity.
 Although such techniques are not required to implement a simple neighborhood-based system, having a broader view of the various difficulties and solutions for neighborhood methods may help making appropriate decisions during the implementation process.

 The rest of this document is structured as follows.
-In Secton 2, we first give a formal definition of the item recommendation task and present the notation used throughout the chapter.
-In Section 3, the principal neighborhood approaches, predicting user ratings for new items based on regression or classification, are then introduced, and the main advantages and flaws of these approaches are described.
-This section also presents two complementary ways of implementing such approaches, either based on user or item similarities, and analyzes the impact of these two implementations on the accuracy, efficiency, stability, justfiability ans serendipity of the recommender system.
-Section 4, on the other hand, focuses on the three main components of neighborhood-based recommendation methods: rating normalization, similarity weight computation, and neighborhood selection.
+In Secton 2, the principal neighborhood approaches, predicting user ratings for new items based on regression or classification, are introduced, and the main advantages and flaws of these approaches are described.
+This section also presents two complementary ways of implementing such approaches, either based on user or item similarities, and analyses the impact of these two implementations on the accuracy, efficiency, stability, justfiability ans serendipity of the recommender system.
+Section 3, on the other hand, focuses on the three main components of neighborhood-based recommendation methods: rating normalization, similarity weight computation, and neighborhood selection.
 For each of these components, the most common approaches are described, and their respective benefits compared.
-In Section 5, the problems of limited coverage and data sparsity are introduced, and several solutions proposed to overcome these problems are described.
+In Section 4, the problems of limited coverage and data sparsity are introduced, and several solutions proposed to overcome these problems are described.
 In particular, several techniques based on dimensionality reduction and graphs are presented.
-Finally, the last section of this document summarizes the principal characteristics and methods of neighbrhood-based recommendation, and gives a few more pointers on implementing such methods.
+Finally, the last section of this document summarizes the principal characteristics and methods of neighorhoodbased recommendation, and gives a few more pointers on implementing such methods.